caciobanita/crud-api-example/README.md

-# Crud Example of a React
+# Crud Example with React

 There are actually two examples included here, for comparison, one using Redux and another using MobX